Free mock exam

 1. 01Under the Work at Height Regulations 2005, what is considered 'working at height'?

-• A.Only work where a fall would result in a fracture or more serious injury
+• AWork where a fall would be likely to result in a fracture or a more serious injury

-• C.Only work carried out above 2 metres from the ground or floor level
+• CWork carried out above 2 metres from the ground, floor or permanent platform level

 Why: The Work at Height Regulations 2005 define working at height as any place where a person could fall a distance liable to cause personal injury.
 There is no minimum height threshold — even working at ground level near an open excavation counts.